github/docs/content/get-started/quickstart/be-social.md

 ### Exploring other projects on {% data variables.product.prodname_dotcom %}

 You can discover new and interesting projects on {% data variables.product.prodname_dotcom %}'s Explore page.
-Your dashboard feed will generate projects based on your interests from repositories you have starred, people you follow, and your public repository contributions.
-From your dashboard, you can see trending projects, view topics, and check out collections.
-Star interesting projects and come back to them later.
+You can star interesting projects to make them easy to find again later.
 Visit your stars page to see all your starred projects.
 For more information about stars, see "[Saving repositories with stars](/get-started/exploring-projects-on-github/saving-repositories-with-stars)."

+Your dashboard feed displays projects based on your interests including repositories you star, people you follow, and your contributions to public repositories.
+From your dashboard, you can see trending projects, view topics, and check out collections.

 To explore more projects, see "{% data variables.explore.explore_github %}".